 So, £165,000 x 0.03623 = £5,978

-Aggregating the diminution in the landlord’s interest
+(iii) Aggregating the reduction in the landlord’s interest

-The diminution in the interest is calculated as the value of the present term and reversion, less the value of the reversion at the end of the new term.
+The reduction in the interest is calculated as the value of the present term and reversion, less the value of the reversion at the end of the new term.
 This is usually so small it is often disregarded:

 Reversion to capital value after the grant of the extension